rowanc1/lecture-python-intro/lectures/cagan_adaptive.md

      \end{cases}
 $$

-Notice that  we studied exactly this experiment  in a rational expectations version of the model in {doc}`cagan_ree`.
+Notice that  we studied exactly this experiment  in a rational expectations version of the model in [](cagan_ree.md).

 So by comparing outcomes across the two lectures, we can learn about consequences of assuming adaptive expectations, as we do here, instead of  rational expectations as we assumed in that other lecture.